styxit/HTPC-Manager/README.md

-This is Htpc-Manager the way i want it.
+This is HTPC Manager the way i want it.

 Some of the difference is: